sltimmins/sltimmins.github.io/index.markdown

 #### Skills:
   * Proficient in C++
-  * Strong understanding of Object Oriented Design and Implementation
+  * Strong understanding of Object-Oriented Design and Implementation

 #### Relevant Courses
   * Data Structures